nag763/mydnr/README.md

 python main.py
 ```

-## Architecture
+## How it works

-The Tech News Aggregator fetches RSS feeds from various news sites, aggregates news from the past day, and sends them to GPT-4.0 mini for summarization.
-The summarized news is then sent via email to the users.
+1. The first step is basicly about fetching the RSS feeds in the `RSS_FEEDS` environment variable.
+These are CSV separated such as : `https://feedprovider1/rss,https://feedprovider2/rss`
+2. Once these feeds are aggregated into a JSON, this JSON is sent to OpenAI to have a summary generated given the plot.
+3. Given OpenAI's response, a mail will be sent to the mail precised in `MAIL_TO` environment variable.
+4. The mail is received by the recipient.

 ## Contributing